Riverscapes/PBR/workshops/2022/USU/WATS-5625/index.md

 <!----- NICK TO POPULATE
 ## Course Objectives

-This introductory course is focused on remembering and understanding, and is a pre-requisite to more [in depth courses]({{ site.baseurl }}/workshops/uni) on [LTPBR]({{ site.baseurl }}) .
+This introductory course is focused on remembering, understanding, using adaptive management in LT-PBR projects. ({{ site.baseurl }}/workshops/uni) on [LTPBR]({{ site.baseurl }}) .
 By the end of this course, students will:

-1. *Understand* aspects of the consultation and permitting process.
+1. *Understand* why adaptive management can increase our ability to both learn and achieve restoration goals.
-2. *Use* low-tech construction techniques safely
+2. *Use* adaptive management for low-tech process-based restoration
-3. *Create* an adaptive management plan to include mainteance, and intiation of potential subsequent phases of design and construction.
+3. *Create* an adaptive management plan to articulate objectives, expected responses, monitoring plan, when to do mainteance, and intiation of potential subsequent phases of design and construction.
-4. *Document* as-built conditions.

 --->